gh-PonyM/ansible-deploy-docker-compose-template/README.md

       -e, --ext-proxy-net TEXT        Name of the external proxy net  [default: proxy-tier]
       -o, --out PATH                  Output file
+      --uid INTEGER                   The users uid to use if user is defined on any service
       --help                          Show this message and exit.